xyproto/simplebolt/README.md

 	// Add "hello" to the list
 	err := list.Add("hello")
 	if err != nil {
-		log.Fatalln("Could not add an item to list!
-Is Redis up and running?")
+		log.Fatalln("Could not add an item to list!")
 	}

 	// Get the last item in the list